 Terminator Genisys (2015) can perhaps be best summarised as the film in which the Terminator has been renamed 'Pops'.
 It is the fifth Terminator film and the third made without James Cameron.
 Terminator Genisys - or perhaps that should be Pops Genisys - returned Arnold Schwarzenegger to the role that made him famous (only now rechristened 'Pops').
 Launched with a blaze of publicity and promising to be the first film in a new Terminator/Pops trilogy, it met with little interest at the box office and was widely considered yet another disappointment.
 More flop than pop.

 On 29 August 1997 Judgement Day, a nuclear apocalypse launched by an Artificial Intelligence named Skynet, all-but destroyed the world, killing three billion.
-Skynet then began a programme to eliminate and enslave the survivors, using a range of different machines including human-shaped machines named Terminators.
+Skynet then began a programme to eliminate and/or enslave the survivors, using a range of different machines including human-shaped machines named Terminators.
 In 2029 a human resistance under the leadership of John Connor defeats Skynet shortly after it used a time-machine to send a Terminator back in time to 1984 in order to kill John Connor's mother before John is born.
-Knowing his close friend Kyle Reese is destined to become his father, Connor sends Reese back in time to stop the Terminator from succeeding in its mission, only for Connor to be attacked at the moment that Kyle travels back in time.
-During the time journey Reese experiences memories of a life in which the bombs had never fallen, with one memory stating that Skynet is Genisys though he does not know what that means.
+Knowing his close friend Kyle Reese is destined to become his father, Connor sends Reese back in time to stop the Terminator from succeeding in its mission.
+Connor is attacked at the very moment that Reese travels back in time, leaving Reese unable to know whether Connor is alive or dead.
+During the time journey Reese experiences new memories, showing him what his life would have been like if the bombs had never fallen in 1997.
+One memory tells him that Skynet is Genisys and will activate in 2017, though he does not know what that means.

 Arriving in 1984, Reese discovers that Sarah Connor is fully aware of the events of the future, having been saved as a girl in 1973 from yet another Terminator assassination attempt by a guardian Terminator named Pops.
 The timeline has therefore changed beyond all recognition.
-After Kyle, Sarah and Pops defeat two Terminators sent after them, a T-800 model that is identical to Pops as well as a shape-changing liquid metal T-1000 model.
-After defeating the Terminators, Pops uses the T-800's CPU chip in order to complete a time machine called the Time Displacement Device, with which they plan to travel to 1997 and prevent Judgement Day.
-Reese persuades them that his new memories show that they need to travel to 2017 instead.
+After Reese, Sarah and Pops defeat two Terminators sent after them, a T-800 model that is identical to Pops as well as a shape-changing liquid metal T-1000 model, Pops uses the T-800's CPU chip in order to complete a time machine called the Time Displacement Device.
+Sarah and Pops plan to travel to 1997 and prevent Judgement Day yet Reese persuades them that his new memories show that they need to travel to 2017 instead.
 Time travel is only possible for those covered in skin and, in the fight against the Terminators, Pops was damaged and lost his skin, exposing his metal endoskeleton.
-This meant that he would wait while Reese and Sarah time-jump direct to 2017.
+This means that he waits for 33 years while Reese and Sarah time-jump direct to 2017.

 In 2017 they are arrested but are 'rescued' by their son, John Connor, only Skynet has infected John with nanocytes, microscopic machines, in order to turn mankind's last hope for survival into Skynet's.
 John Connor has been turned into a T-3000 Terminator.
 They learn that Cyberdyne Systems, the company that originally developed Skynet in the 1990s under Miles Dyson, is now being run by his son Danny Dyson.
 It is about to launch Genisys, an app for tablets, phones and other devices designed to link absolutely everything together, including the US Military.
 Cyberdyne is also building its own time machine.

-Can Sarah, Kyle and Pops defeat John Connor under the control of Skynet and prevent Skynet's creation following the launch of Genisys, and thus avert the destruction of mankind?
+Can Kyle, Sarah and Pops defeat John Connor under the control of Skynet and prevent Skynet's creation following the launch of Genisys, and thus avert the destruction of mankind?

 |John Connor / T-3000||Jason Clarke|